-As a teenager, Andrea’s heart was filled with hate and she was blinded by anger she slipped into the spidery web of occult-induced fear, superstition and darkness.
-Her story is an amazing one of grace and forgiveness
+As a teenager, Andrea’s heart was filled with hate and she was blinded by anger.
+She slipped into the spidery web of occult-induced fear, superstition and darkness.
+Her story is an amazing one of discovering truth, grace, and forgiveness.

 Pain, insecurity and abuse

 The first twelve years of my life were filled with a lot of pain.
-My parents had an off and on again relationship – sometimes spending months apart, and then getting back together.
-When they were together my father was physically and emotionally abusive to my mother, my brother and myself.
+My parents had an on-again, off-again relationship, sometimes spending months apart, and then getting back together.
+When they were together, my father was physically and emotionally abusive to my mother, my brother and myself.
 Mother was not very strong emotionally and suffered from a mental illness, and because of this, I felt she was never there for me.
-To add to the instability in my life, a son of some friends of a family sexually abused me.
+To add to the instability in my life, a son of some friends of the family sexually abused me.
 This started when I was eight years old and continued until I was about twelve.
-To add to my insecurities, I started at a high school where I didn’t know a person.
+To add to my insecurities, I started at a high school where I didn’t know anyone.
 I was teased and picked on a lot by the other kids and this only made matters worse.

 Opening a door that was difficult to shut